chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 ## Identity Protection
  * Block all users when user risk is high
  * Block all users when sign-in risk is high
- * Require MFA for All users when sign-in risk is medium
+ * Require MFA for all users when sign-in risk is medium
  * Block privileged role members when sign-in risk is low, medium and high
  * Block privileged role members when user risk is low, medium and high
  * Block access to Microsoft Azure Management when sign-in risk is low, medium and high